🍷

 Key Facts

-Don Melchor was created in 1987 as Concha y Toro's first ultra-premium wine and its first to be aged in French oak barriques.
-The wine was named after Don Melchor de Santiago Concha y Toro, the ex-Minister of Finance who founded the winery in 1883 with his wife Emiliana Subercaseaux, bringing Bordeaux grape varieties to the Maipo Valley.
-The Puente Alto vineyard, originally planted over a century ago, was revamped following Concha y Toro's acquisition of the property in 1968.
-With its second vintage in 1988, Don Melchor became the first Chilean wine to enter Wine Spectator's Top 100 list, marking a watershed moment for the entire Chilean wine industry.
-In 2019, Viña Don Melchor became a standalone entity within the Concha y Toro group, with Enrique Tirado heading operations as CEO and Technical Director.
+Don Melchor was conceived in 1987 as Concha y Toro's first ultra-premium release and the first to be aged in French oak barriques, the inaugural step of the company's premium ascent decades before Almaviva would join the portfolio.
+The wine was named for Don Melchor de Santiago Concha y Toro, the Chilean ex-Minister of Finance and Marqués de Casa Concha who founded Viña Concha y Toro in 1883 by importing French vine cuttings from Bordeaux pre-phylloxera; the project was conceived as a tribute to that founding lineage and to the broader Chilean premium ambition.
+The Puente Alto vineyard, originally planted with French cuttings in the late 19th century by Concha y Toro, was revamped following the company's reacquisition of the property in 1968 (the family had previously held and lost the land through generational transitions).
+The 1988 vintage, the wine's second, became the first Chilean wine to enter Wine Spectator's Top 100 list, marking a watershed moment for the entire Chilean wine industry.
+Viña Don Melchor became a standalone entity within the Concha y Toro group in 2019, with Enrique Tirado heading operations as CEO and Technical Director and a dedicated winemaking team operating independently from the broader Concha y Toro premium portfolio.

-• Viña Don Melchor became an independent unit within the Concha y Toro group in 2019, with its own dedicated winemaking team and winery
+• Viña Don Melchor became a standalone entity within the Concha y Toro group in 2019 with Enrique Tirado as CEO and Technical Director; dedicated winemaking team operates independently

 Thanks for reading.
 No ads on the app.Open the Wine with Seth App →